SAMtoBAM/stargraph/README.md

 	-f | --flank			Size of flanking region used when plotting element alignments (Default: 75000) -p | --prefix			Prefix for output (Default: stargraph) -o | --output			Name of output folder for all results (Default: stargraph_output) -c | --cleanup			Remove a large number of files produced by each of the tools that can take up a lot of space.
-Choose between 'yes' or 'no' (default: 'yes')
+Choose between 'yes' or 'no' (Default: 'yes')
 	-h | --help			Print this help message

-XXXXX
+The final output stargraph_output/${prefix}.starships_SLRs.tsv contains the final results of stargraph